gofer-engine/gofer-engine.github.io/setup-installation-usage.md

 And if you need more resources for CI/CD then check out these [38 Best CI/CS Tools for 2023](https://www.lambdatest.com/blog/best-ci-cd-tools/).

-If you are on-premise only environment, then might I recommend [Bonobo Git Server](https://bonobogitserver.com/) as an alternative to [Github](http://github.com/).
+If you are an on-premise-only environment, then might I recommend [Bonobo Git Server](https://bonobogitserver.com/) as an alternative to [GitHub](http://github.com/).

 ### Preparing for Production